fatima-elfat/AirBnB_clone/README.md

 ## Description
 ---

+A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)

 This is a console application that simulates the AirBnB Clone (AirBnB Clone is a popular online booking agency for renting homes in any locale)

 This is the first step towards building your first full web application: the AirBnB clone.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…